JORIM1981/Github-Search/README.md

 ##### Setup Instructions and Installation

-- Clone this repository to a location in your file system.
+- Clone this repository to a location in your file system.`git clone https://github.com/JORIM1981/Github-Search.git`
 - Open terminal command line then navigate to the root folder of the application.
 - Run `ng serve` command.
 - Navigate to `http://localhost:4200/` in your browser.